MuchiriKinyua/Construction-Company/README.md

 <img width="1854" height="958" alt="image" src="https://github.com/user-attachments/assets/ee056f01-b68d-4e92-94e8-8a8dcd787eb7" />

-This repository contains the landing page for Edward & Liam Construction Company, a business focused on leasing construction machines and offering high-quality construction services.

 # About Us

 At Edward & Liam Construction Company, we believe construction is more than just bricks and mortar — it’s about building communities, enhancing lifestyles, and providing the right tools for every project.